Todd: Now, Rina, you said that you family is from Lebanon. (Mm-hm) Have you been to Lebanon.?

 - That books supports a lot of negative stereotypes about

-scary • stereotype
+as hell • stereotype